Do you have an exit strategy? Estate and succession planning for business owners

 There is no “one size fits all” approach to estate and succession planning, and you should be wary about using pre-existing on-line templates.
 An effective estate plan will generally include a will (which could be a conventional will, a will incorporating testamentary or other types of trust, a mutual or contractual will, or some other combination) and an enduring power of attorney, and may include other documents such as memoranda of wishes, instructions to guardians and executors’ dossiers.

-Business succession plans may include things such as shareholders’ agreements, insurance funded buy/sell agreements, general powers of attorney and other legal documentation.
+Business succession plans in Queensland may include things such as shareholders’ agreements, insurance funded buy/sell agreements, general powers of attorney and other legal documentation.
 Appropriate business succession planning may also contemplate implementing business restructures and the consideration of tax and asset protection strategies.

 When should you put in place an estate and succession plan?